mulesoft-catalyst/logger-mule-extension/README.md

 The default icon could be replaced with a customized logo by replacing the icon.svg file under the icon folder at root project level

 ## Build and Deployment

+Replace YOUR_ORG_ID value in the POM file for the actual id of the anypoint platform organization where you will be publishing the module

 #### Compile
 mvn clean package -DskipTests=true
 #### Install in local maven repository